Korg: History

-Korg was founded in 1962 in Tokyo by Tsutomu Kato and Tadashi Osanai as Keio Gijutsu Kenkyujo Ltd..
+KORG was founded in 1962 in Tokyo by Tsutomu Kato and Tadashi Osanai as Keio Gijutsu Kenkyujo Ltd..
 It later became Keio Electronic Laboratories (京王技術研究所) because its offices were located near the Keio train line in Tokyo and Keio can be formed by combining the first letters of Kato and Osanai.
 Before founding the company, Kato ran a nightclub.
 Osanai, a Tokyo University graduate and noted accordionist, regularly performed at Kato's club accompanied by a Wurlitzer Sideman rhythm machine.
 Dissatisfied with the rhythm machine, Osanai convinced Kato to finance his efforts to build a better one.

 The company's first product was an electro-mechanical rhythm device, the Disc Rotary Electric Auto Rhythm machine, Donca Matic DA-20, released in 1963.
 The name "Donca" was an onomatopoeic reference to the sound the rhythm machine made.
 Buoyed by the success of the DA-20, Keio released a solid-state version of the Rhythm machine, the Donca matic DE-20, in 1966.

 In 1967, Kato was approached by Fumio Mieda, an engineer seeking to build keyboards.
 Impressed with Mieda's enthusiasm, Kato asked him to build a prototype, and 18 months later Mieda returned with a programmable organ.
-Keio sold the organ under the name KORG, created by using the first letter of each founder's name plus "RG" from their planned emphasis on products targeted for the organ market (emphasizing the letters R and G in the word "organ").
+Keio introduced the organ under the name KORG; the KO being a phonetic reading of "Keio", combined with ORG from "organ".
 In 1970 the firm name changed again to Keio Giken Kogyo Inc. (京王技研工業株式会社).

 Keio's organ products were successful throughout the late 1960s and early 1970s.
 Concerned about competition from other organ manufacturers, Kato decided to use the organ technology to build a keyboard for the then-niche synthesizer market.
-Keio's first synthesizer, the Korg miniKORG, was released in 1973.
+Keio's first synthesizer, the KORG miniKORG, was released in 1973.

-During the 1970s, Korg's synthesizer line was divided into instruments for the hobbyist, and large expensive patchable instruments such as the PS series.
-In the early '80s, Korg branched into digital pianos.
+During the 1970s, KORG's synthesizer line was divided into instruments for the hobbyist, and large expensive patchable instruments such as the PS series.
+In the early 1980s, KORG branched into digital pianos.
+KORG co-founder Tadashi Osanai died in 1977 and Kato continued running the company.

-Korg is credited with a number of innovations.
-The "key transpose" function was Kato's idea after a singer at his club needed her accompaniment played in a lower key, which the accompanist wasn't able to do.
-Korg was the first company to feature effects on a synthesizer, and the first to use a "sample + synthesis" sound design.
+KORG is credited with a number of innovations.
+The key transpose function was Kato's idea after a singer at his club needed her accompaniment played in a lower key, which the accompanist wasn't able to do.
+KORG was the first company to feature effects on a synthesizer, and the first to use a sample + synthesis sound design.
 The M1 workstation, released in 1988, sold over 250,000 units, making it the bestselling synthesizer ever at that time.
-The M1 is still to this day regarded as the perfect workstation.